 Canned black beans are a pantry staple at our house; I’m never without them.
 They’re so versatile: soup, salads, appetizers, breakfast, lunch, and dinner, these babies fit in pretty much anywhere.
 Plus they’re cheap and healthy!

-- 8 oz. bottle of POM Wonderful pomegranate juice
+- 8 oz. bottle pomegranate juice

 - 2 T. sugar